Ottawa Bicycle Club - Join us to ride!

 On Saturday and Sunday mornings, and Tuesday evenings, members gather for group rides.
 These rides depart from several pre-arranged city and area locations for a variety of destinations, changing each week.
 Rides are designed for all types of riders, with groups of 6 to 12 organized at all levels of ability.
 Each group is led by an experienced tour leader.

+The OBC offers a number of clinics designed to help members of various experience ride safely in a group with a high level of skill and fun.
 For safety reasons, new members are required to complete a free half-day clinic to learn group riding techniques.
 The confidence of new group riders increases as an experienced OBC instructor teaches about the OBC cycling safety philosophy, and guides them through various group riding techniques in a safe and secure setting.
 These half-day clinics take place throughout the spring and summer.
 The OBC also runs more advanced clinics for those interested in racing or higher-level group riding skills.

 Touring events are multiple-day tours to locations outside the National Capital Region The OBC organizes several of these touring events in central Ontario, Quebec, and the north-eastern US, with pre-booked accommodation and pre-planned routes.